rooksdh/resume/index.md

 <details closed>
   <summary><b>GitHub</b></summary>
   <br>
-  <p>Through this training, I learned basic GitHub operations and best practices around building projects with others and communicating with developers, from pull requests to master merges.
-This resume was part of the training and is hosted on GitHub with Markdown and YAML.
+  <p>I completed the "First Day on Github" and "First Week on Github" Learning Paths.
+As a result of the training, I learned about the basic worflow and operations involved in utillizing Github to its full potential.
-    Courses completed include:
+    Skills developed include:
   <ul>
     <li>Communicating Using Markdown</li>
     <li>Uploading a project to Github</li>